hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 A HG38 equivalent is also available.
 The file is used to re-annotate all somatic variants with a HOTSPOT or NEAR_HOTSPOT flag if they are on or within 5 bases of a hotspot.
 Hotspots are assigned a driver likelihood of 1.

-The driver gene panel is also available from [HMFTools-Resources > Gene Panel](https://resources.hartwigmedicalfoundation.nl)
+The driver gene panel (DriverGenePanel.hg19.tsv) and hg38 equivalent is also available from [HMFTools-Resources > Gene Panel](https://resources.hartwigmedicalfoundation.nl)

 Note that generating the driver catalog for SNVs assumes that the VCF has been annotated with SNPEFF.